anthonyLuttrell/RedditStatsBot/README.md

 ### Getting started

 1. IDE - Use whatever you prefer, but I highly recommend [PyCharm Community Edition](https://download.jetbrains.com/python/pycharm-community-2023.2.4.exe).
 First, go ahead and clone the master branch to your local PC.
+If you need help doing this, just ask.
 If you are using an IDE with Git integration, it will make your life way easier if you use that.
 PyCharm has a terrific Git interface.
 2. The program uses [PRAW](https://praw.readthedocs.io/en/stable/index.html) to interface with Reddit, rather than directly with Reddit's API.
 There are a few things you will need to do first to get this working in your local environment.

    a.
 Install PRAW using `pip install praw`